MicrosoftDocs/fabric-docs/docs/real-time-analytics/onelake-mirroring.md

 OneLake is a single, unified, logical data lake for [!INCLUDE [product-name](../includes/product-name.md)] to store lakehouses, warehouses and other items.
 Shortcuts are embedded references within OneLake that point to other files’ store locations.
 The embedded reference makes it appear as though the files and folders are stored locally but in reality; they exist in another storage location.
 Shortcuts can be updated or removed from your items, but these changes don't affect the original data and its source.
 For more information on OneLake shortcuts, see [OneLake shortcuts](../onelake/onelake-shortcuts.md).

-In this article, you'll learn how to create a OneLake shortcut that exposes the data in your KQL Database to all of [!INCLUDE [product-name](../includes/product-name.md)]'s experiences.
+In this article, you learn how to create a OneLake shortcut that exposes the data in your KQL Database to all of [!INCLUDE [product-name](../includes/product-name.md)]'s experiences.

 This shortcut is a two-step process that requires you to enable data copy to OneLake, and then to create a shortcut in OneLake.
 Use this shortcut if you want to access your data in other [!INCLUDE [product-name](../includes/product-name.md)] experiences without more management.